raffienficiaud/livius/README.md

 The code is released under the MIT License

-> Copyright 2018 Max Planck Society, Raffi Enficiaud, Lennart Bramlage
+> Copyright 2015 Max Planck Society, Raffi Enficiaud, Stefan Wenninger, Parnia Bahar
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),
 > to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,